List of Marvel Comics teams and organizations: Wildboys

-The Wildboys are an organization appearing in American comic books published by Marvel Comics.

-The Wildboys are an unruly pair of street-dwellers that enjoy committing violent acts of vandalism.
+The Wildboys are a pair of street-dwellers that commit violent acts of vandalism.
 They are highly formidable street-fighters and are greatly skilled in the use of knives and other conventional street hardware.
-When the Horsemen of Apocalypse attacked Manhattan during the events of the Fall of the Mutants and caused a blackout, a Vietnam veteran named Ammo organized a gang including the Wildboys, who looted the city.
-Sometime later, Typhoid Mary gathered the Wildboys together with Ammo, Bullet, and Bushwacker to attack Daredevil; the criminals beat Daredevil so badly that they nearly killed him.
+When the Horsemen of Apocalypse attacked Manhattan during the events of the Fall of the Mutants and caused a blackout, Vietnam War veteran Ammo organized a gang including the Wildboys, who looted the city.

+Wolf Spiders

+The Wolf Spiders are a special ops team trained by the Red Room and serve as the male counterpart of the Black Widow program.
+The first candidate was Niko Constantin, an assassin who is imprisoned in a gulag (alongside Boris Bullski and Unicorn).
+At the prison, he is the sadistic leader of his own gang and sold out Bucky Barnes / Winter Soldier to Andre Rostov.

 Wolfpack

-The Wolfpack are an organization appearing in American comics published by Marvel Comics.
-They first appeared in Marvel Graphic Novel: Wolfpack (1987) and were created by Larry Hama and Ron Wilson.

-The Wolfpack are a group of five teenagers that reside in the South Bronx, in New York City.
+The Wolfpack are a group of five teenagers who reside in the South Bronx, in New York City.
 They were originally selected for their extraordinary abilities and aptitude by a retired Naval officer known only as Mr. Mack.
 He trained each of them separately from adolescence into their teen years in hand-to-hand combat, strategy, stealth, speed, endurance, and raw strength.
 When they were ready, he introduced them to each other.
 According to ancient legend, the Wolfpack has existed for at least two millennia, and serves as a cosmic balance to a group of mortal men completely devoid of compassion, love or charity, known as the Nine.
 The new Wolfpack soon began battling the forces of the Nine in the Bronx and continue to protect and patrol the Bronx, and battle the forces of The Nine.

-The Wolfpack appear in the House of M, as a gang of superpowered teens in the Bronx; in which Luke Cage made a treaty with the group.
+An alternate universe iteration of the Wolfpack appears in House of M as a gang of superpowered teens in the Bronx.
 Members include Robbie Baldwin, Turbo, Darkhawk, Rage, Alex Power with his sister Julie and Raphael Vega, who is their leader.
-The team were seen later arranging a meeting with one of the Pride's kids; but this turns into a trap by Federal Agent Boom Boom, in which the Wolfpack were easily defeated by her, Blob, and Typhoid Mary.
-The team is apprehended and Vega surrenders.
-Vega, alongside Shang-Chi are charged with terrorism.
-The team were later freed by Luke Cage (along with the Dragons), in which they join in with the Avengers against Thunderbird's Brotherhood.

 Women Warriors

-The Women Warriors are an organization appearing in American comic books published by Marvel Comics.

-The Women Warriors are Delaware's sanctioned superhero team that is part of the Fifty-State Initiative during the "Dark Reign" storyline.
+The Women Warriors are Delaware's sanctioned superhero team and a part of the Fifty-State Initiative.
 It consists of Asp, Black Mamba, Diamondback, Quicksand, and Skein.